Comfy Country has craft

 Using a spoon, carefully sprinkle more crystals on each bloom and around it.
 Be sure to support any petals that may be odd shaped by adding more Borax in/under those spots.
 Once you have approximately half inch of crystals on top of the blooms, use a funnel to continue pouring the crystals evenly over the container until there is two inches as a top and all bloom petals are covered completely.

 After three weeks, it is then safe to check your blooms.
 Some may be ready to be removed and some may need more drying time.
-Carefully spoon away top layer.
+Carefully spoon away the top layer.
 Using the spoon or your hands, gently lift out flowers.
 Don't lift by the petals.
 Holding the bloom by the stem, very, very gently shake to remove any crystals left.

 Carnations, roses, and any types of buds may take longer to dry.
 When a bloom is dried, it will have a transparent look about it.
 Some blooms that have a strong scent may even retain some of that odor.